josphatmwania/CraftWeatherApp/README.md

 # Craft Weather App

-Is an simple Android app for Weather built with Jetpack Compose.
+Is a simple Android app for Weather built with Jetpack Compose.
 It uses [openweathermap API](https://openweathermap.org/api).
 It has a single screen app which displays weather data from user's location city.